Philosophy In The Wild

 CFA

-Philosophy in the Wild invites abstract submissions for presentations for our third annual conference, the theme of which is environmental philosophy, very broadly construed.
-In 2023, we aim to focus on the topics of globalism and localism.
-We will prioritize abstracts on this theme, though all abstracts related to environmental philosophy will be considered.
-This event is a small, outdoor, wifi-free (i.e., low-tech) event, focused on fostering philosophical community.
+Philosophy in the Wild invites abstract submissions for presentations at our fourth annual conference, the theme of which is ‘The Philosophical Environment’ (July 26-28, 2024, Colton Point State Park).
+We will prioritize abstracts on the above theme, though all abstracts related to environmental philosophy will be considered.
+This event is a small, outdoor, wifi-free (i.e., low-tech) event focused on fostering philosophical community.

 -